What to know about the HMPV outbreak in China – DW – 01/06/2025

 The current HMPV situation in China is a new outbreak of a known and relatively well-understood virus that has likely circulated among humans for hundreds of years.

 HMPV cases have reportedly surged among young people in northern parts of China in recent weeks.
-Rhinovirus cases (which cause common colds) have also risen.
+Cases of rhinoviruses, a major cause of common colds, have also risen.

-Across the border, India’s health ministry has confirmed two cases of the disease in that country’s Karnataka state, saying in a statement that HMPV is endemic across the world, and that no "unusual surge" of flu or severe respiratory disease cases had been reported in the country.
+Across the border, India’s Health Ministry has confirmed two cases of HMPV in the state of Karnataka, but said in a media release that HMPV is endemic across the world, and that no "unusual surge" of flu or severe respiratory disease cases had been reported in the country.

 "The increased prevalence is likely the normal seasonal increase seen in winter.
-The reported high prevalence amongst children also reflects what we know about this virus: it is a common cause of childhood respiratory illness," said Jacqueline Stephens, an epidemiologist at Flinders University, Australia.
+The reported high prevalence amongst children also reflects what we know about this virus: It is a common cause of childhood respiratory illness," said Jacqueline Stephens, an epidemiologist at Flinders University in Australia.

-Jill Carr, a virologist also from Flinders University, said this HMPV outbreak in China is very different to the COVID-19 pandemic, where the virus was completely new in humans and there was no protective immunity.
+Jill Carr, a virologist also from Flinders University, said the HMPV outbreak in China was very different from the coronavirus pandemic, in which the virus was completely new in humans and there was no protective immunity.

-And like RSV, HMPV is a seasonal infection occurring in colder months with the potential to reach epidemic levels, where a high rate of infection occurs at a particular point in time.
+Like RSV, HMPV is a seasonal infection occurring in the colder months with the potential to reach epidemic levels, when a high rate of infection occurs at a particular point in time.

-Until a Dutch research group first identified the HMPV virus in 28 Dutch children in 2001, HMPV cases were often misdiagnosed as RSV, due to very similar symptoms.
+Until a Dutch-led research group first identified HMPV in 28 Dutch children in 2001, cases were often misdiagnosed as RSV because of their very similar symptoms.

-"What we found is that all the children over about five years of age had antibodies against this [HMPV] virus," Albert Osterhaus, a virologist at the University of Veterinary Medicine Hannover, Germany, who led that first study, told DW.
+"What we found is that all the children over about 5 years of age had antibodies against this [HMPV] virus," Albert Osterhaus, who led that first study as a member of the Department of Virology at the Erasmus Medical University in Rotterdam, told DW.

-Unlike corona and influenza viruses, HMPV also appears to be relatively stable.
+Unlike the coronavirus and influenza, HMPV also appears to be relatively stable.
 This means that mutations are less frequent, with reinfection occurring over time as immunity wanes.

-"Influenza virus is really the champion in mutation," said Osterhaus. "[HMPV] is relatively stable and we have looked into both RSV and HMPV viruses from 10-15 years ago and we saw some changes, but not major changes."
+"Influenza virus is really the champion in mutation," Osterhaus said. "[HMPV] is relatively stable, and we have looked into both RSV and HMPV viruses from 10-15 years ago and we saw some changes, but not major changes."

-HMPV causes upper and lower respiratory tract infection, with many symptoms like disease caused by its relative RSV.
+HMPV causes infections in the upper and lower respiratory tract, with symptoms similar to those of RSV.

 Pneumonia or bronchitis can result in more severe cases.